ray-project/ray/doc/source/data/loading-data.rst

         call :func:`~ray.data.from_spark`.
 This function creates a ``Dataset`` backed by the distributed Spark DataFrame partitions that underly the Spark DataFrame.

+        ..
+            TODO: This code snippet might not work correctly.
+We should test it.

         .. testcode::
+            :skipif: True

             import ray
             import raydp